nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

      Use case resumes at step 2

+**Use Case: Set a Reminder for a client**

+Actor: User

+**MSS**
+1. User requests to list clients.
+2. REP shows a list of clients.
+3. User requests to set a Reminder for a specific client.
+4. REP set a Reminder for the client in the system.

+**Extensions:**
+* 1a.
+The list is empty
+  Use case ends

+* 3a.
+The given index is invalid
+  * 3a1.
+REP displays an error message

+    Use case resumes at step 2

+* 3b.
+REP detects error in details
+  * 3b1.
+REP displays an error message

+    Use case resumes at step 2

+**Use Case: View Reminders for clients**

+Actor: User

+**MSS**
+1. User requests to list clients.
+2. REP shows a list of clients.
+3. User requests to view Reminders for all clients.
+4. REP shows a list of current Reminders set.

+**Extensions:**
+* 1a.
+The list is empty
+  Use case ends

+* 3a.
+REP detects error in details
+   * 3a1.
+REP displays an error message

+     Use case resumes at step 2

 ## Non-functional Requirements

 1. Should be able to work on any mainstream OS as long as it has Java 11 or above installed